alice-0-kim/testing-tool--explained/Blackfire/README.md

 __Blackfire Profiler__ is a tool that instruments PHP applications to gather data about consumed server resources like memory, CPU time, and I/O operations.

 It can be used at any step of your application's lifecycle.
 The available features in __Blackfire__ are:
-* installation
-* assertions
+* Assertions
-* performance tests
+* Performance tests
-* test scenarios
+* Test scenarios
-* integration with current development tools<br>
+* Integration with current development tools<br>
     - Platform.sh
     - PHPUnit
-* periodically test scenarios
+* Periodically test scenarios
-* notifications
+* Notifications

 ## Blackfire PHP SDK
 > For more information about the installation process, visit [here](https://blackfire.io/docs/reference-guide/php-sdk).